 - contractor to have equitable terms to non-union or alternative union contractors bidding the project.
 The Parties will work in good faith together to look for solutions, but there is no obligation nor guarantee on the Union's part to amend the Collective Agreement terms for any project. - c.
 The Parties affirm that agreement by email correspondence shall be legally satisfactory for the purpose of this process.
 A template email will be used for consistency, accuracy, and efficiency. - 3.
 All members of the Trade Division can utilize the CI terms when bidding on the same project. - 4.
 The Association will communicate with the Trade Division advising that they may contact the Association for the CI terms.

-All of which is agreed this 9th day of December 2022
+All of which is agreed this 3rd day of April 2025

-For the Association: For the Union

-Original Signature on File Original Signature on File

-Joe McFadyen President, CLRA Ken Coghill Business Manager, Local Union #1
+For the Association: For the Union Original Signature on File Original Signature on File Joe McFadyen President, CLRA Ken Coghill Business Manager, Local Union #1

-Original Signature on File

-Chris Copeland President, Local Union #1